shaloo/docs.arcana/docs/faq/faq-auth.md

       * App-Specific Keys
       * Global Keys

       If a developer selects the **Global Keys** option, then the user gets assigned the same key across all applications that integrate with the {{config.extra.arcana.sdk_name}} and chooses the same **Global Keys** option.
 The same key means the wallet address of the user is the same across different Web3 apps that integrate with the {{config.extra.arcana.sdk_name}}.
 This is true across apps that use EVM-compatible chains.
 If two apps use global keys but one of them is on an EVM-compatible chain and the other is not, then the keys will be different across such apps.
-The Arcana's ADKG subsystem will assign the user different sets of keys for such apps resulting in different wallet addresses across such apps.
+The {{config.extra.arcana.company_name}}'s ADKG subsystem will assign the user different sets of keys for such apps resulting in different wallet addresses across such apps.

       For more details, see [[concept-keyspace-type|app-specific vs. global keys]]